-The proposed location of the dam site is considered ideally suited for the construction of the Bonathaba Dam due to the (i) environmental (lower expected impact on indigenous vegetation and presence of favourable soil and climatic conditions) and (ii) proximity to the Cape Town Harbour (situated approximately 60km as the crow flies).
-This provides the ideal location for the table grape and citrus industry to grow and contribute to socioeconomic development within the area.
+The proposed location of the dam site is considered ideally suited for the construction of the Bonathaba Dam due to the (i) environmental (lower expected impact on indigenous vegetation and presence of favorable soil and climatic conditions) and (ii) proximity to Cape Town Harbour (situated approximately 60km as the crow flies).
+This provides the ideal location for the table grape and citrus industry to grow and contribute to socio-economic development within the area.

-From an engineering perspective, the location was chosen to ensure the project life cycle costs are minimised where the decisive factors typically include basin characteristics with reference to available capacity versus demand, optimal costing of works, risk, etc, and thus, the location is preferred based on these factors.
-No new roads will be constructed as an existing access road will be utilised to gain access to the proposed site.
+From an engineering perspective, the location was chosen to ensure the project life cycle costs are minimized where the decisive factors typically include basin characteristics with reference to available capacity versus demand, optimal costing of works, risk, etc, and thus, the location is preferred based on these factors.
+No new roads will be constructed as an existing access road will be utilized to gain access to the proposed site.
+Moreover, Sites 1-4 were initially identified and considered for the proposed location of the Bonathaba Dam however, based on the steep topography, expensive construction estimates, and the environmental impact of these sites on virgin land, it was decided that only the preferred layout (33°31'13.66"S 18°55'17.53"E; Figure 3 and Table 1) should be considered.

-Locality maps are included in in Appendix 1, Design Layout Plans Appendix 2, with site photographs in Appendix 3.
+Locality maps are included in Appendix 1, Design Layout Plans Appendix 2, with site photographs in Appendix 3.